ThePythonicCow/rawscan/README.md

-The buffer growing reallocations in getline() present the risk of a denial of service attack on an application using getline() to read insecure data.
+The buffer growing reallocations in getline() present the risk of a denial of service attack on an application using getline() to read untrusted data.
 Getline() could be made to keep growing its buffer until the invoking program died of memory exhaustion, or until the supporting system slowed unacceptably swapping a huge program.